juandarodriguez/scratch-vm/README.md

 ## Donate
 We provide [Scratch](https://scratch.mit.edu) free of charge, and want to keep it that way!
 Please consider making a [donation](https://secure.donationpay.org/scratchfoundation/) to support our continued engineering, design, community, and resource development efforts.
 Donations of any size are appreciated.
 Thank you!

+## Easy ML Extension

+The extension EasyML provides two reporter blocks.
+Both of them have a only input (a text), the first one perform a clasification of the text and the second one gives the confidence.

+These blocks use a model which is built when a message is sent from the easyML frontend.
+This messages has a serialized model (JSON format) from which a model function is built.

+When a model is coming from the easyML frontend, a new attribute called easyml_model is added to the runtime object of the vm.
+This attribute contains the parsed object version of the serialized model JSON.

+I have modified the code which performs the scratch project downloading in order to save this attribute (easyml_model) in the sb3 file.

+I also have modified the code which performs the scratch file sb3 loading to take into account the easyml_model attribute.

+The easyML extension take into account if there is a easyml_model attribute in the runtime object and if it hasn't been used yet to build the model function, it is use to do it.
+Later the model function will be rebuilt when a new message from easyML frontend comes.
+Also, the attribute easyml_model will be updated with these new incoming models, this way, when the scracth project is downloaded again, the model will be updated too.

+This way once a scratch project (which uses a trained model of the easyml extension) is saved, it can be reloaded afterward together with the trained model and it will work fine with no need of the easyML frontend.
+That is, the project is autonomous.

+All these change have been made in commit a053143ce0209dd1eda417c7e6033e8ef3efdf95.